Last updated: May 3, 2026

 | Survivor benefit | 60, or 50 if disabled | Your survivor full retirement age | No extra increase on the survivor benefit, but your own retirement benefit may still grow |

 If you are still working, check the earnings rules before you file.
-In 2026, the earnings limit is $24,480 if you are under full retirement age all year, and $65,160 in the year you reach full retirement age for the months before that birthday month.
+In 2026, the earnings limit is $24,480 if you are under full retirement age all year.
+The limit is $65,160 in the year you reach full retirement age, for the months before that birthday month.
 Benefits withheld for excess earnings can later raise a future payment after full retirement age, but the short-term cash-flow hit can still be painful.

 Remarriage rules and the 10-year marriage rule